What is Soil Structure? Types of Soil Structure | Soil Aggregation

 Peat is a dark brown/black soil formed by decomposed organic material.
 It’s usually found near wetlands and is especially porous.
 Like clay, peat shrinks and expands depending on weather conditions and has a low bearing capacity, making it a poor support material.

-When compacted with gravel and other materials, sand does not retain water and therefore will not cause any structures above it to shift.
+When compacted with gravel and other materials, and does not retain water and therefore will not cause any structures above it to shift.
 However, over time, sand particles can lose their friction and be washed away, creating gaps beneath a foundation.

 Varieties such as bedrock, limestone, and sandstone have exceptionally high bearing capacities, which make them suitable for supporting buildings and homes.
-It’s imperative that a rock surface is level before a foundation is constructed, otherwise, the foundation must be held into place with anchors.
+It’s imperative that a rock surface is at a level before a foundation is constructed, otherwise, the foundation must be held into place with anchors.

-- Loam & Red Soil
+Loam & Red Soil

-Loam is an ideal surface for foundation.
+Loam is an ideal surface for the foundation.
 Typically, loam is a combination of sand, silt, and clay, and is crumbly/soft to the touch.
 Loam handles moisture in a balanced way and will generally not expand or shrink enough to cause damage.